PAC-Bayesian aggregation of affine estimators: Proof of the oracle inequalities

 Equivalently,

 The key is to upper bound the right-hand side with terms that may depend on $\rho,$ but only through $\int \|f_0-\ft\|_2^2 d\rho(t)$ and Kullback-Leibler distance.
-This is the purpose of Lemma~\ref{lem:Dev_Gaussian} in the case of Gaussian noise with projections estimators and Lemma~\ref{lem:Dev_General} in the sub-Gaussian case.
-Under mild assumptions, they provide upper bounds in probability (and in expectation) of type:
+We will obtain two different controls in the sub-Gaussian case and the Gaussian one that provide upper bounds in probability (and in expectation) of type:

-where $C_1$ to $C_6$ are known functions.
-Combining with the previous inequality and taking $\pen(t) \geq C_3\, tr(P_t^2)$ gives
+where $C_1$ to $C_7$ are known functions.
+Combining with the previous inequality and taking $\pen(t) \geq C_3 \tr(A_t^2)+ C_4 \|b_t\|_2^2$ gives

 The additional condition $C_1<1$ allows to conclude.
-It is now clear that the whole work lies in the obtention of the lemma.
+It is now clear that the whole work lies in the proof of the lemma.